trebua/Deepfake-Detection/README.md

-# Deepfake-Detection
+# Deepfake Detection
-Using the big data engine Apache Spark to preprocess and Keras to train a Convolutional Neural Network based on a labelled [dataset](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html) of deepfakes and real videos.
+Deepfake detection made with the big data engine Apache Spark and the Neural Network library Keras.

+PySpark is used to distribute the preprocessing of a labelled [dataset](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html) containing >3000 videos, while Keras is used to build and train a Convolutional Neural Network to classify videos as real or fake.

 The project is done as a part of the module "CS4225/CS5425 Big Data Systems for Data Science" at the National University of Singapore.